PramodhKumar3/Digital-Gold-Wallet/README.md

 Created with 💻 by [Pramodh Kumar](https://www.linkedin.com/in/tamminaina-pramodh-kumar-6433a4242)

-For contributions or issues, please raise a PR or contact directly.
+For contributions or issues, please raise a issue or contact directly.